-• A cable is an assembly of multiple wires in one jacket.
+- A cable is an assembly of multiple wires in one jacket.

-• A wire is one of the bare or insulated conductors in a jacket.
+- A wire is one of the bare or insulated conductors in a jacket.

 Wires come in various sizes, with 12-gauge and 14-gauge most commonly found in homes.
 Larger appliances like central air units, electric dryers, electric water heaters and stoves will use 10-, 8- and sometimes 6-gauge wires.

-If you want to add a new outlet to your home, you must use wire of the same gauge as your existing wiring.
+If you want to add a new outlet to your home, you must use wires of the same gauge sizes as your existing wiring.
 To identify the gauge of the wire, remember that 12-gauge wire is about as thick as a nickel, and a 14-gauge wire is roughly as thick as a dime.
 You can also check the breaker for the circuit, and if it’s a 20-amp circuit, that means the associate wire must be 12-gauge or larger.

 Identifying Cables by Numbers